maxxim333/drug-induced_morphology_changes_quantification/README.md

 3. The amount of branch-ends
 4. Total lenght of the neurites

+It also calculates the means, medians and standart deviations of these metrics.

 From these parameters, one could losely infer the morphology of the neuron as exemplified below:
 ![Alt text](githubimg2.001.jpeg "a title")